 In recent decades, worldwide intercountry adoptions have declined because many countries have stopped allowing these types of adoptions or cut back on them.

-- Orphans are children who have lost one or both parents to death and there were about 140 million orphans worldwide in 2015 says UNICEF.
+- Orphans are children who have lost one or both parents to death and there were over 140 million orphans worldwide in 2015 says UNICEF.

 - Asia and Africa are the continents with the most orphaned children.

 - The majority of orphans around the world live with a grandparent.

 - Intercountry adoptions are on a decline as there were three times fewer adoptions worldwide in 2013 as in 2003.